 Notable for being the only film directed by world-renowned cinematographer Gordon Willis (The Godfather, All The President’s Men, Annie Hall, Interiors, etc.), Windows is a strange tale of obsession.
 It moves rather slowly, and there is really not enough content to justify its existence.
 It’s an unemotional, undercooked Hitchcockian thriller that screams for a kick of something.

 The acting is fine — Shire, and specially Ashley, are very good — and it does have some interesting touches, but Barry Siegel’s (Pulitzer Prize-winning author of A Death in White Bear Lake and Actual Innocence) script is severely lacking — the overextended climax is particularly weak.

-I had many many many issues with the script, but as expected from a cameraman-turned-director, Windows looks absolutely fantastic.
+I had many, many, many issues with the script, but as expected from a cameraman-turned-director, Windows looks absolutely fantastic — it’s a perfect example of style-over-substance, an unappreciated art form.

 The movie is every bit as visually exciting as Klute, The Parallax View, Manhattan, all shot by Willis.
 The camera work alone makes the whole thing palatable.
 I also enjoyed Ennio Morricone’s (The Thing and Cinema Paradiso) creepy music score.